dotnet/orleans/src/Documentation/Event-Sourcing/MultiVersion.md

 1. Avoid  `[Reentrant]` or `[AlwaysInterleave]` attributes, so only one grain call can be processed at a time.

 If we follow these rules, it means that after an event is raised, no other grain code can execute until the event has been written to storage.
 Therefore, it is impossible to observe inconsistencies between the version in memory and the version in storage.
-While this is often exactly what we want, it also has some decided disadvantages.
+While this is often exactly what we want, it also has some potential disadvantages.

+### Potential Disadvantages

-* if the connection to a remote cluster or to storage is temporarily interrupted, then the grain becomes unavailable: effectively, the grain cannot execute any code while it is stuck waiting to confirm the events, which can take an indefinite amount of time (the confirmation protocol never times out).
+* if the **connection to a remote cluster or to storage is temporarily interrupted**, then the grain becomes unavailable: effectively, the grain cannot execute any code while it is stuck waiting to confirm the events, which can take an indefinite amount of time (the log-consistency protocol keeps retrying until storage connectivity is restored).

-* when handling a lot of of updates, confirming them one at a time can be very inefficient.
+* when handling **a lot of of updates to a single grain instance**, confirming them one at a time can become very inefficient, i.e. have poor throughput.

 # Delayed Confirmation

-To improve availability and throughput, grains can choose to do one or both of the following:
+To improve availability and throughput in the situations mentioned above, grains can choose to do one or both of the following:

 * allow grain methods to raise events without waiting for confirmation.